Wish granted: Vermont teen will create her own video game

 BURLINGTON, Vt. – A Vermont teen with a passion for video games will soon create a game of her own, thanks to the Make-a-Wish foundation.

-13 year-old Mika Millard has been battling cystic fibrosis since she was six weeks old, and video games have brought her happiness most of her life.
+Mika Millard has been battling cystic fibrosis since she was six weeks old, and video games have brought the 13-year-old happiness most of her life.

 On Monday, she walked into the Vermont Center for Emerging Technologies for what she thought was a meeting with game developers to pitch her idea.
-After she finished her presentation, however, it was revealed that the Make-a-Wish foundation had already planned out a ten week itinerary for the development of her game.
+After she finished her presentation, however, it was revealed that the Make-a-Wish Foundation had already planned out a 10-week itinerary for the development of her game.

 It’ll be a busy few months with production and weekly team meetings, but the only thing overwhelming Mika was the anticipation.